Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Introduction

 Over the past decade, a number of researchers have exploited modern machine learning algorithms and proposed new methods to estimate heterogeneous treatment effects using experimental data.
-They include tree-based methods \citep[e.g.,][]{imai:stra:11,athe:imbe:16,wage:athe:18,hahn:murr:carv:20}, regularized regressions \citep[e.g.,][]{imai:ratk:13, tian:etal:14, kunz:etal:19}, ensemble methods \citep[e.g.,][]{vand:rose:11, grim:mess:west:17}, and frameworks that allow for the use of generic machine learning methods \citep[e.g.,][]{cher:etal:19,imai:li:21}.
-This methodological development, however, has largely been confined to settings with a single, binary treatment variable.
-Indeed, there exists little prior research that models heterogeneous effects of high-dimensional treatments, which pose unique challenges in terms of computation and interpretation.
+They include tree-based methods \citep[e.g.,][]{imai:stra:11,athe:imbe:16,wage:athe:18,hahn:murr:carv:20}, regularized regressions \citep[e.g.,][]{imai:ratk:13, tian:etal:14, kunz:etal:19}, ensemble methods \citep[e.g.,][]{vand:rose:11, grim:mess:west:17}, and frameworks that allow for the use of generic machine learning methods \citep[e.g.,][]{cher:etal:19,imai:li:24}.
+This methodological development, however, has largely been confined to settings with a single, binary treatment variable; some exceptions include a time-varying treatment \citep[e.g.,][]{almirall2014time}, and a relatively small number of treatments \citep[e.g.,][]{imai:ratk:13}.

-In this paper, we consider the estimation of heterogeneous causal effects based on the data from a randomized experiment, in which the treatments of interest are high-dimensional with the number of possible treatment combinations exceeding the sample size.
-We address the challenge of effectively summarizing the complex patterns of heterogeneous treatment effects that are induced by the interactions among the treatments themselves as well as the interactions between the treatments and unit characteristics.
-We use an interpretable machine learning algorithm based on a Bayesian mixture of (regularized) logistic experts model to identify groups of units who exhibit similar patterns of treatment effects.
-To further facilitate the interpretation of the results, we directly model cluster membership using unit characteristics.
-Thus, the proposed methodology allows one to explore the unit characteristics that are associated with different patterns of treatment effects.
+In this paper, we estimate the heterogeneous effects of a {\it high-dimensional} treatment by analyzing the data from conjoint experiments, in which the number of possible treatment combinations exceeds the sample size.
+While the high dimensionality in treatment effect heterogeneity problems typically comes from the number of covariates or moderators, conjoint experiments provide an additional difficulty due to high dimensionality of treatment.
+We address the methodological challenge of effectively summarizing the complex patterns of heterogeneous treatment effects that are induced by the interactions among the treatments themselves as well as the interactions between the treatments and unit characteristics.

+\paragraph*{Methodological contributions.} We consider a common setting where researchers wish to use a small number of groups to summarize heterogeneous treatment effects and characterize these groups using several pre-treatment covariates \citep[e.g.,][]{cher:etal:19,imai:li:24}.
+We show that once researchers select the number of groups to be used for summarizing heterogeneous treatment effects, finding the maximally heterogeneous groups in terms of potential outcomes is equivalent to maximizing the likelihood function based on the latent group membership.
+Furthermore, modeling the conditional probability of an individual's latent group membership using the moderators of interest yields maximally heterogeneous groups that are predicted well by these moderators.